 BA Hons Digital Media

 Our excellent links with the digital media industries ensure great opportunities for students looking to design, build or manage the interactive products and services of the future.
 You will build a portfolio of practical projects as well as developing critical thinking and research abilities that will allow you to analyse the impact of digital media products on society.
-For admissions enquiries, contact the Admissions Tutor, Tom Jackson.
+For admissions enquiries, contact the Admissions Tutor, Tom Tyler.

 In this Section:

-This course offers a unique blend of theory and practice, teaching you all you need for a future in digital and interactive media.
+This course offers a blend of theory and practice, teaching you all you need for a future in digital and interactive media.

 You’ll build a portfolio of practical projects and learn to analyse the impact of digital media products on society.
 You’ll have the opportunity to gain a wide range of technical skills from graphic design and animation to dynamic web programming and mobile app development, and to combine these with vital critical thinking, research and analytical skills.

 You can shape your degree to suit your interests and career plans through your choice of optional modules, whether they relate to creative or technical practice or theoretical analysis of the digital media industries.
 You could even undertake a four-week work placement to gain experience of these fast-changing industries.